aeternity/protocol/contracts/sophia.md

 The block-chain environment available to a contract is defined in three name spaces `Contract`, `Call`, and `Chain`:

-- `Contract.creator` is the address of the entity that signed the contract creation transaction.
+- `Contract.creator` is the address of the account that signed the contract creation transaction.
-- `Contract.address` is the address of the contract account.
+- `Contract.address` is the address of the contract's account.
-- `Contract.balance` is the amount of coins currently in the contract account.
+- `Contract.balance` is the amount of coins currently in the contract's account.
   Equivalent to `Chain.get_balance(Contract.address)`.
-- `Call.origin` is the address of the account that signed the call transaction that led to this call.
+- `Call.origin` is the address of the account that signed the call transaction that led to the currently handled call.
-- `Call.caller` is the address of the entity (possibly another contract) calling the contract.
+- `Call.caller` is the address of the account (possibly another contract) calling the contract.
-- `Call.value` is the amount of coins transferred to the contract in the call.
+- `Call.value` is the amount of coins transferred to the contract in this call.
 - `Call.gas_price` is the gas price of the current call.
 - `Call.gas_left()` is the amount of gas left for the current call.
 - `Chain.get_balance(a : address)` returns the balance of account `a`.